iamsam-v1/DoctorMgmt/README.md

-# DoctorMgmt
+# SampleWebApp
-Test Repo for DoctorMgmt project
+Test SampleWebApp developed using maven to perform AutoDeployment on Tomcat